alexander-albers/tripkit/README.md

 }
 ```

-More api methods can be found in [NetworkProvider.swift](Sources/TripKit/Provider/NetworkProvider.swift).
+More api methods can be found in [NetworkProvider.swift](Sources/TripKit/Provider/NetworkProvider.swift) and [NetworkProvider+Async.swift](Sources/TripKit/Provider/NetworkProvider+Async.swift).

 ## Using providers that require secrets